-The last date on which a boundary was current.
+This is the last date on which a boundary was current.
 Where an effective date applies, the superseded date will be the day before the next dissolution of Parliament, or the day before the next European Assembly election in the United Kingdom.